DUI case dismissed after Fort Collins officer muted bodycam for 30 minutes

 Haferman would be forced to answer questions about the roadside maneuvers he had Zimmerman perform that were used to justify probable cause for a blood test and her DUI arrest.

-It was pointed out to Haferman that at one point on his body cam he could be heard whispering “No VGN.”
+It was pointed out to Haferman that at one point on his body camera video, he could be heard whispering, “no VGN.”

 “He’s referring to vertical gaze nystagmus (VGN).
 And that is where the field sobriety test, where you have the person you’re speaking with or testing, so to speak, follows the tip of your finger or a pen in an up and down motion,” Natasha Powers said.

-Powers is a former Palo Alto, California police officer and now police practices expert with her own consulting firm (Powers Police Practices Consulting & Investigations) who agreed to review the body cam and police reports for the Problem Solvers.
+Powers is a former Palo Alto, California, police officer and now police practices expert with her own consulting firm, Powers Police Practices Consulting & Investigations, who agreed to review the body camera video and police reports for the Problem Solvers.

-“I was in shock that she (Zimmerman) was actually arrested … There’s not one indicator that shows that she is under the influence,” Powers said, who after watching the body cam said Zimmerman passed every test she was given; vision, balance, the ability to count backward, and certainly her speech, even though the report said Zimmerman slurred her speech.
+“I was in shock that she (Zimmerman) was actually arrested … There’s not one indicator that shows that she is under the influence,” Powers said, who after watching the body camera video said Zimmerman passed every test she was given: vision, balance, the ability to count backward, and certainly her speech, even though the report said Zimmerman slurred her speech.

 Judge criticizes Haferman in DUI not guilty verdict